AngelEngineering/nativescript-plugins/packages/filepicker/README.md

 # Nativescript filepicker ![apple](https://cdn3.iconfinder.com/data/icons/picons-social/57/16-apple-32.png) ![android](https://cdn4.iconfinder.com/data/icons/logos-3/228/android-32.png)

-File picker plugin supporting both single and multiple selection (for iOS, multiple selection only supported on iOS 14+) using only native picker approaches.<br>
+File picker plugin supporting both single and multiple selection (for iOS, multiple selection feature depends on media source and OS version) using only native picker approaches.<br>
-<br />For **iOS**, the plugin uses UIImagePicker for iOS 13 and below, and PHPicker for iOS 14+.<br>
+<br />For **iOS**, when selecting from the Photos Gallery the plugin uses UIImagePicker  for iOS 13 and below only, which supports single selections.
+PHPicker is used for iOS 14+ which does support multiple selections from the Photos Gallery.
+When selecting from Files, uses UIDocumentPicker which supports multiple selections.<br>
 <br />For **Android**, it uses Intents to open the stock file picker.
 For Android 6 (API 23) and above the permissions to read file storage should be explicitly required in AndroidManifest.
 See demo for implementation details.

 ```javascript